ngReact/ngReact/README.md

 ## The react-component directive

-The reactComponent directive is a generic wrapper for embedding your React components.
+The `react-component` directive is a generic wrapper for embedding your React components.

 With an Angular app and controller declaration like this: